Choosing the right web hosting can be daunting, especially if you’re new to web development.

 This server connects to the internet and delivers your content to users who visit your website.

-You may want to think of web hosting as the land a building sits on.
-The web host provides the hardware, such as storage drives and memory, and makes sure your files are safe and loaded quickly.
+You may want to think of web hosting as the land on which a building sits.
+The web host provides the hardware, such as storage drives and memory, and ensures your files are safe and load quickly.

 There are different types of web hosting, including:

-• Dedicated hosting: One physical server is dedicated to your website only.
+- Dedicated hosting: A single physical server is dedicated to your website.

-• Managed hosting: The hosting provider takes care of software updates and security.
+- Managed hosting: The hosting provider handles software updates and security.

 Key Hosting Concepts

-A few main ideas can help you understand web hosting better.
-The web server is the main computer that stores your website files.
+A few key ideas can help you better understand web hosting.
+The web server is the main computer that hosts your website.

 This server is often located in a large building called a data center.